Miner-Labs/ERC-X/README.md

 ## Usage

-To deploy your own ERC-X token, look at the example file provided ERC-X.sol.
+To deploy your own ERC-X token, look at the example file provided ERCX.sol.

 ## Switching between ERC721 and ERC1155